Our Nebraska divorce lawyers at Hathaway Law Group P.C. L.L.O can help you determine which kind of divorce is best for you. Give us a call today.

 Disclaimer: This website does not provide personalized advice and does not create an attorney client relationship.

-If you are considering divorce, contact our Omaha divorce attorneys at (402) 629-6633 or schedule your confidential consultation online.
+If you are considering divorce, contact our Nebraska divorce attorneys at (402) 629-6633 or schedule your confidential consultation online.

 Our divorce attorneys offer the following options which can be tailored to accommodate your specific needs: